jovotech/jovo-framework/docs/05_platform-specifics/google-assistant/visual.md

 ### List Selector

-The list selector can be used to display a vertial list of selectable items.
+The list selector can be used to display a vertical list of selectable items.

 Method | Description
 :--- | :---